-★6 in a single language (normally of the region of the Semester Abroad abroad, an approved practicum, internship or co-op experience.
+- \6 in a single language (normally of the region of the Semester Abroad or International Tour or of a cross-cultural immersion experience within Canada). - One exchange (at least one month in duration), an approved semester abroad, an approved practicum, internship or co-op experience.